1

 • 2

 Something that immediately comes to mind is the military is unelected and tends to act in its own interest when involved in political matters.
-Nov 18, 2017 at 11:49
+Commented Nov 18, 2017 at 11:49

 • 8